 Gen-Z is very aware of the social and environmental issues that are impacting us all today, not only because of technology, but because of the exposure to things like internal and international conflict, economic instability, climate change, and divisive politics they have witnessed for most of their lives.

 This has led to many young people becoming more involved and engaged with the nonprofit community.
 So, how does your organization connect with them?
-There are a few ways, but the most effective is a proper (and consistent) use of social media.
-Gen-Z grew up surrounded by technology therefore, are very normalized to being online.
+There are a few ways, but the most effective is a strategic (and consistent) use of social media.
+Gen-Z grew up surrounded by technology and are therefore experienced at navigating online content.

 Creating engaging content that sticks out from the crowd is necessary to grab the attention of these potential donors.

-Implement a social media strategy that will allow you to respond to as many comments and messages as possible to make them feel seen and valued.
-Creating an open dialogue will instil trust and confidence with this social media savvy generation.
+In your social media strategy, you should respond to comments and messages as soon as possible to make them feel seen and valued.
+Creating an open dialogue will instill trust and confidence with this social media savvy generation.

-Staying active on social media will help draw these younger donors to your nonprofit, and can make lasting connections that will benefit your organization in the long-term.
+Staying active on social media will draw these younger donors to your nonprofit, and they can become ambassadors for your organization.

 Pro Tip: Remain authentic.
 They are experts at recognizing inauthentic or exaggerated marketing tactics.
 They know how to do their research!

-If you stay active, engaged, and honest, you are sure to connect with Gen-Z.
+If you stay active, engaged, and honest, you can connect with Gen-Z.

 Tip 4: Set Up a Matching Gifts System

-Matching gifts is an incredible way to quickly increase the funds you raise.
+Matching gifts is an incredibly effective way to quickly increase the funds you raise.
 A whopping 84% of donors said that they are more likely to donate to an organization if they know their gift will be matched.